 In ethics you will study ethical theories and inquire into the nature of human morality.
 Is there such a thing as an objective source of morality?
 Are we free to make moral decisions?
 Does the end always justify the means?
 Are any actions always wrong?

-GCSE Grade 5 or above in either English Language or a Humanities subject (e.g. History, Geography, Sociology).
+GCSE Grade 5 or above in either English Language and a Humanities subject (e.g. History, Geography, Sociology).

 This is an OCR Religious Studies qualification with three examinations at the end of two years.